pauloarchanjo/rotary-website-rework/README.md

 # Rotary-Website-Rework
-Website do Rotary Club de São Carlos (Refeito por mim).
-Feito com a Tríade Web (HTML, CSS e JavaScript).
+Website of the Rotary Club of São Carlos (Redone by me).
+Made with the Web Triad (HTML, CSS, and JavaScript).

 ![Screenshot](rotary-web.png)